-I will tell you right now, homemade batteries are not going to be as cost effective as commercial batteries, in the nanny state it is almost impossible to get pure enough chemicals to really experiment.
-However, I think it is important for the sustainable power types to understand what is going on within their system so that they can make informed decisions when they buy their batteries.
+I will tell you right now, a homemade chlorine battery is not going to be as cost effective as commercial batteries.
+In the nanny state it is almost impossible to get pure enough chemicals to really experiment.
+However, I think it is important for the sustainable power types to understand what is going on within their system.
+This allows them to make informed decisions when they buy their batteries.

-Also, in a true grid down collapse – i.e. Mad Max scenario, the ability to make batteries from scrounged materials may come in handy.
-Now before you get too excited – if you get one volt per battery cell you are doing extremely well – it will take many of these cells to get any usable energy.
-Like I said, it is not cost effective in the majority of conceivable situations.
+In a true grid down collapse, i.e. Mad Max scenario, the ability to make batteries from scrounged materials may come in handy.
+Now before you get too excited, if you get one volt per battery cell you are doing extremely well.

-If you want to see the procedure, please watch the video.
+If you want to see the procedure to make a chlorine battery, please watch the video.

 As promised in the video, this article will discuss the theory of batteries in a little more detail.